aka Miniature JWS

 The author appreciates if you can share own implementations of Acceptor.

 For J2EE deployment you need to make sure that war.jar is specified in classpath when you start the server.
 It will create webapps directory (configured location) where you can put your .war files for auto deployment.
 Deployment gets updated at startup absorbing any changes from source .war file, however all changes done in target deployment directory are preserved.
 TJWS can monitor also source .war changes during runtime when tjws.wardeploy.dynamically is specified, and redeploy application if changes were detected. server.xml isn't supported and most of server specific parameters have to be specified as command line arguments, or stored in a flat file as cmdparams.
 All examples of startup scripts are presented in directory bin of a distributive archive.
 Most of examples contain both ways of server configuration and application deployment.
 Note that deployment descriptor (web.xml) parameter display-name defines a context path of a deployed web application.
-If you want to have context path matching to .war name then add system property tjws.wardeploy.warname-as-context set to yes.
+If you want to have a context path matching to .war name then add system property tjws.wardeploy.warname-as-context set to yes.
 For command line it will look like -Dtjws.wardeploy.warname-as-context=yes .
-(Since 1.24) To prevent application update at startup time you need to remove corresponding .war from deployment directory.
+(Since 1.24) To prevent application update at startup time you need to remove corresponding .war from the deployment directory.
 It gives also a way to deploy web applications without .war just manually create web app directory structure.
-Check section 'Embeddable application' for more options of deployment and distribution of applications.
+Check section 'Embeddable application' for more options of a deployment and a distribution of applications.

 Supported web.xml deployment tags are: